-The menacing black color is caused by the most amazing feature of black holes – layer of phototrophic sulphur bacteria.
-This layer "swallows" the light and causes the black color of water.
-Bacteria have heated up this layer up to 40°C – possibly the only case in world where bacteria manage to heat up the water.
+The menacing black color is caused by the most amazing feature of black holes – a layer of phototrophic sulfur bacteria.
+This layer "swallows" the light and causes the black color of the water.
+Bacteria have heated up this layer up to 40°C – possibly the only case in the world where bacteria manage to heat up the water.

 Blue hole is a term applied to some of those sinkholes which are filled with water – irrespective of their mechanism of formation.
 It seems that the decisive factor in the use of this term is the beautiful deep blue color of water in these formations.

-This color is created by high transparency of water and bright white carbonate sand.
-Blue light is the most enduring part of spectrum: where other parts of spectrum – red, yellow and finally the green – are absorbed during their path through the water, blue light manages to reach the white sand and return back after the refraction.
+This color is created by the high transparency of water and bright white carbonate sand.
+Blue light is the most enduring part of the spectrum: where other parts of the spectrum – red, yellow, and finally the green – are absorbed during their path through the water, blue light manages to reach the white sand and return back after the refraction.

-The term has been first used in Bahamas, where are numerous blue holes.
+The term has been first used in the Bahamas, where are numerous blue holes.

 Specific monuments of nature and often – culture are many cenotes – large sinkholes found mainly in Yucatán Peninsula, Mexico.
-These round, water filled sinkholes often had huge importance for nearby Mayan cities as a source of potable water and sometimes as sacrifice and ritual sites (Sacred Cenote in Quintana Roo, Mexico).
+These round, water-filled sinkholes often had huge importance for nearby Mayan cities as a source of potable water and sometimes as sacrifice and ritual sites (Sacred Cenote in Yucatán, Mexico).

-Formation of cenotes is linked to another unusual monument of natural history – fall of the Chicxulub meteorite some 65 million years ago.
-After the fall of meteorite formed large basin where thick layer of carbonate rocks was deposited.
+Formation of cenotes is linked to another unusual monument of natural history – the fall of the Chicxulub meteorite some 65 million years ago.
+After the fall of the meteorite formed a large basin where a thick layer of carbonate rocks was deposited.
 Present-day cenotes have formed along the rims of this ancient basin.

 Some giant, deep sinkholes with nearly vertical walls in Mexico are called sótanos – the best known is the 372 m deep Sótano de las Golondrinas – Cave of the Swallows (Mexico, San Luis Potosi). several of these sinkholes correspond well to criteria of tiankengs.